fwenzel/django-sha2/README.md

 History
 -------
-This started off as a monkey-patch for SHA-256 in Django and, over SHA-512, turned into a stron hash library featuring bcrypt and hmac support.
+This started off as a monkey-patch for SHA-256 in Django and, over SHA-512, turned into a strong hash library featuring bcrypt and hmac support.

 For the initial idea, read the [blog post][blog] about it.